 How do I apply for FEMA COVID Funeral Assistance?

-FEMA will begin taking applications on Monday, April 12, via a toll-free number.
+FEMA began taking applications on Monday, April 12, via a toll-free number.

 - Call 844-684-6333 (or 800-462-7585 for TTY), from Monday through Friday, 8 a.m. to 8 p.m.
 Central Time.